PREVYMIS 240 mg concentrate for solution for infusion

 Letermovir is a general inducer in vivo of enzymes and transporters.
 Unless a particular enzyme or transporter is also inhibited (see below) induction can be expected.
 Therefore, letermovir may potentially lead to decreased plasma exposure and possibly reduced efficacy of co-administered medicinal products that are mainly eliminated through metabolism or by active transport.

+The size of the induction effect is dependent on letermovir route of administration and whether ciclosporin is concomitantly used.
 The full induction effect can be expected after 10-14 days of letermovir treatment.
 The time needed to reach steady state of a specific affected medicinal product will also influence the time needed to reach full effect on the plasma concentrations.

 In vitro, letermovir is an inhibitor of CYP3A, CYP2C8, CYP2B6, BCRP, UGT1A1, OATP2B1, and OAT3 at in vivo relevant concentrations.
 In vivo studies are available investigating the net effect on CYP3A4, P-gp, OATP1B1/3 additionally on CYP2C19.
 The net effect in vivo on the other listed enzymes and transporters is not known.
 Detailed information is presented below.